nemvalid/pos-module-components/README.md

 The style guide uses the component metadata to show the docs section for every component and to display the component variants automatically.
 The component meta is a standard frontmatter section in the component source which serves two purposes: It shows the available params you can pass to the component, and it acts as a "component config blueprint" for the style guide for the component variants.

-It's possible that for a component we don't want to show every combination of the possible param values in the style guide.
-In this case, you as a component developer can provide a _styleguide params_ object in the following format:
+It's possible that for a component we don't want to show every combination of the possible param values in the style guide, or we want to provide an example configuration manually.
+In this case, you as a component developer can provide _stories_ for your component in the following format:

 ```
 ---